LOVE is NOT Something You Find (Love Part 1)

-If you’re dating to share love; to show love; to demonstrate love, then your dating life should be one where you bless everyone you date, blessing yourself in the process.
+If you’re dating to share love; to show love; to demonstrate love, then your dating life should be one where you bless everyone you date, while blessing your own life in the process.
 However…

 If you’re dating to find love you’re going to get hurt.
 Over and over again.

-Because it’s a cold world out there where lonely hearts are preyed upon by snake-oil salesmen with no intention of giving anyone anything of worth; much less love.
-They just want to get; get a free meal or a self-image makeover, get your attention or your money, or get you undressed and in bed.
+Because it’s a cold world out there where lonely hearts are preyed upon by scam artists with no intention of giving anyone anything of worth; much less love.
+They just want to get: get a free meal or a self-image makeover, get your attention or your money, or get in your pants and in bed.

 Still others have no evil intentions.
 In fact, they’re just as desperate to find love as those they date.
 Two people looking for love which neither of them have, like two beggars trying to bum change off each other.